How to Pursue Credit Card Debt Settlement in 2018

 3. Prioritize Debt Settlements

 If you have multiple debts, you’re probably wondering where to start and how to rank the debts.
 You need to identify which debt, once eliminated, will help your financial future the most.
 This usually means settling the accounts with the highest interest rates should be the priority.
 If you have so much debt that you can’t even begin to make a ranking, it’s worth considering a balance transfer, consolidating the debt in one singular account.
 Do beware of the transfer fees that may accompany this decision.
+You may also consolidate all your debt into a single loan with more favorable terms to save money each month and pay your debt faster.

 4. Debt Snowballs